Early Years Policy

 At Cerne Abbas CE VC First School our EYFS setting includes provision for Reception aged children and 3-year-old pre-school provision.
 Our setting is available for pre-school aged children full time, charging £4.20 per hour.
 Children can attend for a whole day, morning session or afternoon session with the option to include lunch as they wish.

-Our early years setting follows the curriculum as outlined in the Early Adopter framework (July 2020).
+Our early years setting follows the curriculum as outlined in the Early Years Foundation Stage Statutory Framework (September 2021).

 Our curriculum encompasses seven areas of learning and development.
 All areas of learning and development are important and inter-connected.